On this page

 • Notifications don't apply retroactively.

-1. Click Test Credentials after you’ve filled out all the values.
-You can’t edit these values from the UI after you create the source, so make sure that all the info is correct before clicking Next.
+1. Click Test Credentials after you fill out all the values.
+You can't edit these values from the UI after you create the source, so make sure all the info is correct before clicking Next.

 2. Enter a Data Source Name and a Description (optional) and save your source.
 You can edit these details from Settings.